Kudelski-IoT/keySTREAM_provisioning/README.md

  - Click on keySTREAM Trusted Agent Documentation.
  - From left Panel click on MPLAB® Harmony KTA_LIB Configurations and Application and follow the instructions.

-### Enabling preprocessor Macro's
- - The following preprocessor Macro's needs to be enabled in your build environment before you compile this project
-    - CLOUD_CONFIG_AWS
-    - CLOUD_CONNECT_WITH_CUSTOM_CERTS
-    - OBJECT_MANAGEMENT_FEATURE
-    - DEVICE_PROVIDES_CHIP_CERT
-    - NETWORK_STACK_AVAILABLE

 # Licensing
 License terms for using keySTREAM Trusted Agent library (KTA_LIB) are defined in the [license](./license.md) file of this repo.
 Please refer to this file for all definitive licensing information.